MerginMaps/docs/src/concepts/projections/index.md

 ![shift of the point](./digitising_shift.png)

-The likely reason is that there is correctly downloaded and used extra datum shift file in QGIS, but missing in Input app (more information in [this blog](https://www.lutraconsulting.co.uk/blog/2021/04/21/projections-field/))
+The likely reason is that there is correctly downloaded and used extra datum shift file in QGIS, but missing in Input app (more information in <LutraConsultingWeb id="blog/2021/04/21/projections-field/" desc="this blog" />)

 ## QGIS Transformation tab